leaningtech/labs/src/content/docs/cheerpj3/12-reference/00-cheerpjInit.md

 licenseKey?: string;
 ```

-This option expects a license key string.
+This option expects a license key.
 The non-commercial license message will be removed from the CheerpJ display if a valid license key is used.
+Please visit our [licensing guide](/cheerpj3/licensing) for more information.

 Example of usage: